How do I get scheduled or check to see if insurance covers NNNSV?

 There is very little preparation for your procedure, but it is important to follow these instructions:

-Please do not take aspirin for 5 days prior to your vasectomy.
+Please do not take aspirin for 5 days prior to your vasectomy, unless your personal physician advises against stopping it.
 You may resume taking it the day after.

 Please refer to full instructions under “forms” on this site for more information for pre and post vasectomy instructions.